Nickel Trophy

-The Nickel Trophy is presented to the winner of the currently annual football game between the rival University of North Dakota (UND) Fighting Hawks and the North Dakota State University (NDSU) Bison.
+The Nickel Trophy is a trophy that was presented to the winner of the annual football game between the rival University of North Dakota (UND) Fighting Hawks and the North Dakota State University (NDSU) Bison.
 The two universities are approximately 76 miles apart on the eastern border of North Dakota.
-The two schools suspended play in 2003 and resumed play in 2015.
+The two schools suspended play in 2003 before meeting again in 2015, with annual games resuming in 2019.
 In the entire history of the rivalry, the game has never been contested anywhere beside Grand Forks or Fargo.